£240 for both weekends (non-residential)

 ABOUT THE TUTOR

-Caroline is the lead teacher, design consultant and director of Patrick Whitefield Associates, a permaculture design consultancy, set up by respected permaculture teacher and author, Patrick Whitefield.
-Caroline originally trained with Patrick before working along side him for eight years, and has a background in design, organic food growing and horticulture and used to work as an eco-cook.
+Caroline is the lead teacher, design consultant and director of Whitefield Permaculture.
+She co-authored the book Food from your Forest Garden with Martin Crawford and has a background in design, organic food growing and horticulture and used to work as an eco-cook.

 Caroline’s experience includes managing 2 acres of intensive organic vegetable production, managing 5 acres of ornamental and food gardens at a meditation retreat centre, and catering for groups, courses and retreats.
-Caroline has taught with other well-respected permaculture teachers both in Britain and Europe and runs permaculture courses around the country including Schumacher College, Shift Bristol, The Sustainability Centre and Ragmans Farm.
+She now teaches at venues around the country including Schumacher College, Shift Bristol, The Sustainability Centre and Ragmans Farm.

 "Caroline is an excellent teacher.
 I really enjoyed the course.
 I am looking forward to putting what we have learnt into practice in my garden."